Welcome to this tutorial where you’ll learn how to create a simple form and add custom validation rules to its fields upon submission in a React app.

 Submit Handler:

-function.
-If the form is valid, it logs the form data to the console and resets the state todefaultState
+submitfunction is called when the form is submitted.
+It first validates the form using thevalidatefunction.
+If the form is valid, it logs the form data to the console and resets the state todefaultState.

 Rendering: